 What must Monday morning have been like for Jesus' disciples?
 On Friday afternoon, Jesus had been crucified by the Romans and the disciples had gone into hiding, fearful of being swept up by the Romans.
 Then, on Sunday, some of the women who had gone to finish laying Jesus' body out for burial had come telling amazing stories about an empty tomb and a living Jesus.
-And then . . . on Sunday evening Jesus had come to the disciples himself . . . alive.
+And then . . . on Sunday evening Jesus had come to the disciples himself... alive.
 In the flesh.
 Not a ghost.
 Not even like someone brought back from the dead.
-No, Jesus had been bodily resurrected.
-He was himself, though not quite the same as before.
+No, Jesus had been bodily resurrected.1 He was himself, though not quite the same as before.
 Not a ghost; but the resurrected alive-again walking talking Jesus.
-He could appear inside a closed room, but it was still Jesus.
+He could appear inside a closed room (stepping from God's dimension?).
+He could eat fish.
+But it was still Jesus.